dmaevsky/quarx/README.md

 ## Basic observables
-Using the primitives defined in the previous section one can construct observables of arbitrarily complex behavior.
-`observable.box` and `computed` are two classical basic building blocks of a dependency graph.
+Using the primitives defined in the previous section one can construct observables of arbitrarily complex behavior. observable `box` and `computed` are two classical basic building blocks of a dependency graph.

 ```typescript
   export interface ObservableOptions<T> {